Want to be a part of the booming ecommerce market? Before you begin, it’s important to understand the cornerstone of ecommerce – the internet.

 The number of websites has been rising ever since, with the worldwide web adding thousands of new websites in its initial years, before ballooning to millions of new websites added annually even before 2000.

-The majority of websites are currently being hosted by US company GoDaddy, which, home to over 1.5 million registered domains, currently holds 17.31 percent of the web hosting market share.
-This is followed by United Layer and AWS Web Hosting, with market shares of 8.61 percent and 7.38 percent respectively.
+The majority of websites are currently being hosted by US company GoDaddy, which, home to over 1.76 million registered domains, currently holds 16.84 percent of the web hosting market share.
+This is followed by Google Cloud Web Serving with a market share of 10.01 percent and AWS Web Hosting with 8.74 percent.

 9. Domain Name Registrations